dedsec995/cvd/README.md

 3. Upload an image using the provided interface.
 4. Click the 'Classify' button to run the image through the model.
 5. View the classification result on the web page.

+## Contibuting
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.